Clinical Microbiology Short Essay Question And Answers

 • Host – structure of tooth and nature of saliva

-• Time – repeated ingestion of carbohydrate at short interval
+• Time-repeated ingestion of carbohydrates at short intervals

 • Microbial flora – Mainly Streptococcus mutans